unsignedzero/PreZen/README.md

 # Version/Changelog #

+### 0.4.0.0 [02-18-2013] #

+* Can be accessed via mouse or keyboard key N
+* Added a message box on the bottom on the screen
+* Refactored code so that the button interface is separate from background
 * Added to readme Jwerty info
 * Simplified the passing of settings into PreZen
 * Bugfix, slide number disappear when resizing